 Cooper added that he feels this type of imagery will only push people on both sides further apart on the issue.

-“Deployment cynically of this type of imagery delays and deflects from getting us closer to consensus on how to fix this [in the] short term and long term,” he said.
+“Deployment cynically of this type of imagery delays and deflects from getting us closer to a consensus on how to fix this [in the] short term and long term,” he said.
 “We have to learn lessons from the past, but one of the fundamental lessons is that not everything is an Auschwitz—and that’s the whole point.”

 Last week, more than two-dozen Jewish religious and communal organizations issued a joint letter condemning the Trump administration’s policies along the U.S.-Mexico border.